Rooified/AutomatedCodebase/README.md

 │   ├── user-management/    # This can be broad or narrow │   │   ├── active-branch # Decide which branch is "active" - this is just to help the default Gateway, it's entirely adjustable individually per Gateway as well, but this is very practical as a plug and play active, could be used for prod
 │   │   ├── context/                     # Mono-repo specific context - not mandatory to add - but structure is created always
+│   │   │   ├── specs/                   # Where .md files go
+│   │   │   ├── libraries/               # Codebase-specific libraries
-│   │   │   ├── any-md-001.md            # Automatically added as context - not mandatory
+│   │   │   ├── constants/               # Codebase-specific constants
-│   │   │   ├── any-md-002.md            # Automatically added as context - not mandatory
+│   │   │   ├── types/                   # Codebase-specific types
 │   │   │   └── helpers/                 # Additional materials to help LLM - not mandatory
-│   │   │       ├── links/               # URLs for documentation or such
+│   │   │       ├── links/               # URLs for documentation
-│   │   │       ├── snippets/            # Code snippets for reference - Some models thrive with examples
+│   │   │       ├── snippets/            # Code snippets for reference
 │   │   │       └── screenshots/         # UI/UX references and examples
 │   │   │
 │   │   ├── metadata/